dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Education is the most powerful weapon which you can use to change the world.**
+**A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles.**

-Nelson Mandela
+Christopher Reeve